4 Min Read

 An online divorce means much of the divorce process happens digitally.
 However, the entire divorce process does not occur online.

-The process is similar for the various sites.
-For example, online divorce starts with creating an account, answering preliminary questions, and then getting through the more in-depth questionnaire.
-Once you complete the questionnaire, the provider sends you the forms to download and file with the court.
+Online divorce starts with creating an account, answering preliminary questions, and then getting through the more in-depth questionnaire.
+Once you complete the questionnaire, the provider completes the forms, sends them to you to download and file with the court.

 If you meet these criteria, there are benefits to online divorce:

-• - it costs much less than a traditional divorce.
+• It costs much less than a traditional divorce.

-• - it’s unlikely something will be missing from the agreement since the system guides you to get all the necessary forms.
+• It’s unlikely something will be missing from the agreement since the system guides you to get all the necessary forms.

-• - it’s fast; online systems like Divorce.com get you the required paperwork in as little as two days.
+• It’s fast; online systems like Divorce.com get you the required paperwork in as little as two days.

 So, are online divorce solutions as cheap as doing it yourself?